ItinerDeveloper/Workspace-Filesystem/README.md

 ---

-This service is part of the Itiner Workspace integrations and is designed to facilitate scheduling and managing calendar events by interfacing with an Exchange server.
+This service is part of the Itiner Workspace integrations and it allows the exportation of data to a configured file system.